-This course is designed to enable the crosscultural minister to appraise the socio-political and religious setting of any given culture in order to develop the strategies that are needed to establish an indigenous church in that culture.
-In relation to this goal, the course deals with the topics of church planting, crosscultural communications, power encounters through spiritual warfare, theological training by extension, the multicultural congregation, adjustments of the missionary family, and the role of the church that sends workers into crosscultural ministry.
+This course is designed to enable the cross-cultural minister to appraise the socio-political and religious setting of any given culture in order to develop the strategies that are needed to establish an indigenous church in that culture.
+In relation to this goal, the course deals with the topics of church planting, cross-cultural communications, power encounters through spiritual warfare, theological training by extension, the multicultural congregation, adjustments of the missionary family, and the role of the church that sends workers into cross-cultural ministry.

-Requirements this course will fulfill: Leadership, Ministries, Missions
+Leadership, Ministries, Missions Materials required: